patsprice/https-github.com-bretfisher-container.training/slides/logistics-bret-2.md

    - I do things at https://bretfisher.com
    - Docker Captain, Udemy Course Author, DevOps Consultant, Meetup Organizer
    - I spend 100% helping people with Docker and container tools

+- Remy Clement-Hausman and Moustapha Gueye from Docker are here to help!

 - The workshop will run from 9pm to 5pm, with a short break every 90min